NicolasLagaillardie/mpst_rust_github/artifact.md

 ## Part I: Quick Start

-1. Check and run the running example from the paper using th ebottom-up approach, VideoStreaming.
+1. Check and run the running example from the paper using the top-down approach, VideoStreaming.
 * execute the following command
 ```
-TODO: add the command to run video stream
 ```

 2. Check and run the running example from the paper using the bottom-up approach, VideoStreaming.